Legend of the Dragon (TV series): Synopsis

-The second season (which consisted of just thirteen episodes) begins with the reformed Ling finally back home as one of the Twin Golden Dragon alongside her twin brother.
-Now they, Chin, and the fellow Guardians of the Tiger and Monkey Temples are ready to put an end to the Zodiac Master and the Emperor of the Darkest Yin once and for all.
+The second series begins with the reformed Ling back home as one of the Golden Dragons alongside her brother.
+Now they, Chin, and the fellow guardians of the Tiger and Monkey temples are ready to put an end to the Zodiac Master and the Emperor of the Darkest Yin.
 However, the Emperor is on the move to regroup at the Temple of the Shadow Dragon, but not before he attacks and disintegrates the Temple of the Golden Dragons, leaving Ang and Ling's powerbands on the verge of powerlessness permanently.
-Luckily, Chin suggests going to long-lost Temple of the Shadow Dragon and utilize its vast amounts of negative energy to re-energize their powerbands fully.
+Luckily, Chin suggests going to long-lost Temple of the Shadow Dragon and utilize its vast amounts of negative energy to re-energize their power bands fully.

 As Ling was exposed to the evil energies of the Shadow Dragon for quite some time, she became easily tempted by the temple's negative influence on both her mind and spirit.
-However, with the wisdom of Master Chin, she and Ang successfully recharge their powerbands with no negative effects whatsoever.
-Elsewhere, the Emperor manages to release his younger sister Yin Wi, the Guardian of the Shadow Rat, who had been imprisoned by one of the previous Golden Dragons for a thousand years.
-The two siblings concoct plans to conquer the modern world and have their vengeance on all twelve guardians of yang; the Golden Dragon in particular.
-As they head to the Temple of the Shadow Wolf, the heroes get there first and encounter K-Lo, the Shadow Wolf Guardian who was one of Ling's allies during her dark times as the Shadow Dragon and who seems to have quite an interest in her, now that she has become one of the twin Golden Dragons.
+However, with the wisdom of Master Chin, she and Ang successfully recharge their power bands with no negative effects.
+Elsewhere, the Emperor releases his younger sister Yin Wi, the Guardian of the Shadow Rat, who had been imprisoned by a previous Golden Dragon for a thousand years.
+The two siblings concoct plans to conquer the modern world and have their vengeance on all twelve guardians of yang; specifically the Golden Dragon.
+As they head to the Temple of the Shadow Wolf, the heroes encounter K-Lo, the Shadow Wolf Guardian (one of Ling's allies during her dark times as the Shadow Dragon and who seems to have now taken a romantic interest in her).

 Ultimately, the Emperor of the Darkest Yin and Me Yin succeed in finding the ancient Heart of the Black Dragon which greatly amplifies their strength tenfold.
-As a last resort to save all of humanity, Ang and Ling activate the dormant mystical Heart of the Golden Dragon within themselves and turn into a gigantic red-and-yellow dragon with two heads.
-However, the Emperor and Yin Wi escape with the great mystical powers of the Heart of the Black Dragon still at their disposal.
+As a last resort to save all of humanity, Ang and Ling activate the dormant mystical Heart of the Golden Dragon within themselves and turn into a two-headed red-and-yellow dragon.
+However, the Emperor and Yin Wi escape with the great mystical powers of the Heart of the Black Dragon at their disposal.